-Sleep Apnea and Snoring Treatment at Manoa Dental in Honolulu, Hawaii
+All About Snoring and Sleep Apnea in Honolulu, Hawaii

 Causes of Sleep Apnea

-In addition to the complete blockage of the air pathways seen in OSA, sleep apnea can be caused by neurological signaling failures as demonstrated by central sleep apnea (CSA).
-While not as frequent as OSA, CSA prevents the brain from sending the correct nerve signal that initiates deep breathing.
-To reinitiate breathing, the brain wakes the body, causing patients to wake frequently throughout the night.
+A narrowed airway causes sleep apnea in combination with the relaxation of the soft tissue in the back of the throat.
+In addition to the complete blockage of the air pathways, sleep apnea can be caused by neurological signaling failures, preventing the brain from sending the correct nerve signal to initiate deep breathing.
+When this happens, the brain wakes the body to reinitiate breathing, causing patients to wake frequently throughout the night.

-While sleep apnea can happen to anyone at any age, there are certain associated risk factors that may increase the likelihood of developing sleep apnea.
-Among these risk factors include obesity, substance abuse and smoking, genetic predisposition, anatomy, age, and gender.
+While sleep apnea can happen to anyone at any age, certain associated risk factors may increase the likelihood of developing the condition.
+These risk factors include obesity, substance abuse and smoking, genetic predisposition, anatomy, age, and gender.

 Differentiating Between Sleep Apnea and Snoring